dronefly-garden/dronefly/docs/guide_for_participants.rst

 Dronefly (related to bot development) where you can find some of the same participants.

-Allows you to add other servers
+The plus sign allows you to add other servers.

-Allows you to look for other servers
+The magnifying glass allows you to look for other servers.

 |image5|